the-nerds-herd/michelin-frontend/README.md

 - After coming up the project idea, we set up two repositories (one for frontend, and one for backend).
 - We used Jira Software to create the ticket system.
 And we tried to mock the industry workflow.
 - We created multiple tickets/issues based on our user stories and each team member went to the board for assignment.
+- Screen shot of Jira
   ![Screen Shot 2021-04-02 at 10 03 17 AM](https://user-images.githubusercontent.com/78054396/113432520-bff9d500-939a-11eb-9f5b-2ead4a831f7c.png)
 - We used the ticket/issues number as our branch name.
 - Once we completed the tasks, we push to the dev branch in repositories.
-- We set a merge rull which is at least one other member need to review and approve the merge.
+- We set a merge pull where at least one other member needed to review and approve the merge.
 - After merge, we pull or rebase for the updates.

 ## Getting Started/Installation Instructions